As a teenager and young adult the soundtrack to your life is built on a mountain of “firsts:”

 Just a Black queer artist unapologetically owning it: 🎵“I want that jet lag from fuckin' and flyin', Shoot a child in your mouth while I'm ridin'”🎵

 It’s going to be a “first” for so many people.
 And it made me wonder: how many other “firsts” might be out there?
 How many songs about same-gender relationships have made it to the mainstream?

 So, I enlisted the help of Kelsey Campbell and we combed through lyrics from songs that appeared on the year-end Billboard Hot 100 between 2008–2020.
 (It’s an admittedly imperfect and highly manual method, so reach out if you think we missed anything.)

 That’s 0.7% — 8 songs, not even one a year, out of 1,170 unique hits.
 Now, not all songs mention relationships, but a lot of them do: if we look at the Top 10 songs from the last 2 years, 19/20 include lyrics about relationships and 9/20 of those were about opposite-gender relationships.
-It’s pretty safe to say there’s room for improvement, especially since all 8 of the songs we identified feature a woman explicitly singing about another woman using words like “she”, “her”, and “girl.”
+It’s pretty safe to say there’s room for improvement, especially since all 8 of the songs we identified feature a woman or non-binary artists explicitly singing feminine-coded words like “she”, “her”, and “girl.”